ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 This is the most complex part of `un_cps` and also the part most sensitive to changes (even innocuous changes in `un_cps` might break becasue of this).
 The goal is to substitute let-bound variable's bodies during translation, because it allows for more optimizations.
-There are two technical challengs with this:
+There are two technical challenges with this:
 - keep the correct order of evaluation (with respect to effects and co-effects)
-- yet still allow for some re-ordering of evaluation, such as pure computations across other computations (as long as it doesn't cross into a recursive continuations, in which case the expression might be valuated more than once).
+- yet still allow for some re-ordering of evaluation, such as pure computations across other computations (as long as it doesn't cross into a recursive continuations, in which case the expression might be evaluated more than once).

 Most of the code to deal with this is in the definition of the translation environment in `un_cps_env`: the environment accumulates all let-bindings